 Allergic and Irritant Contact Dermatitis

-Even your dog can have allergies.
+Dog skin conditions can be the signs of an allergic reaction.
+Yes, even your dog can have allergies.
 Allergic contact dermatitis is a hypersensitive reaction caused by molecules in your dog’s immediate environment.
 Substances that may cause allergic contact dermatitis include:

 - Nickel and other metals